richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

 From the **Distribution Lists** page, the column entitled **Membership Type** defines if that list is populated manually, by attribute rules, or both.

 > [!Note]
-> If a distribution list is populated by an import, it lists "Manual" as its the membership type.
+> If a distribution list is populated by an import, it lists "Manual" as its membership type.

 ## Use the dynamic Distribution Lists functionality